 An excellent customer story about a complete trailer rebuild.
 We talk about it once in awhile, and we give some advice, but this is the first customer story that is truly about doing a full rebuild and reformat.

-I want to build a trailer, but there are so many possibilities — and some are mutually exclusive.
-How do I narrow my needs, and how do I choose which Trailer Plans to buy?
+I want to build a trailer, but there are so many possibilities – and some things are mutually exclusive.
+How do I narrow my thoughts?
+What things do I really need?
+And, most important, How do I choose which Trailer Plans to buy?

 Caught on the streets, this small trailer provides big benefits.
 It’s an excellent example of using a trailer instead of a truck, and this business owner understands efficiency.